 Mileage shall be paid based on the most direct route.
 This amount should be listed under "Trip Miles" on the Employee Expense Report.
 Vicinity driving should be listed under the "Local Miles" column.

-Out-of-state travel by personal car may be authorized.
-All out-of-state mileage is based on the lesser rate as noted above.
+Out-of-state travel by personal vehicle may be authorized.
 Employees utilizing this option must include with their expense report an airfare quote dated at least two weeks prior to the trip.
-Your expenses by personal car cannot exceed this quote and you will be reimbursed the lesser of the two amounts.
+Your expenses by personal vehicle cannot exceed this quote and you will be reimbursed the lesser of the two amounts.
+All out-of-state mileage calculations are based on the lesser mileage rate as noted above.

 May I Claim Reimbursement For A Rental Car?